 Customers can embarrass support agents, because simply by Googling they can often know more about the issue than the agents themselves.
 Therefore, the agents need the same cross-language access to the knowledge base that the customers have.
 In addition, they need to have access to the communication history and customer data from the ERP systems.
 A social media dashboard provides further information about the customer, about their colleagues, friends, or family members and their communication history.
 For known problems, template answers, translated in all languages, should be available.

-Click here for a proposed solution…
+Click here for my proposed solution…